 Also, in 2017 case law Danny Lim v Regina:

 “Judge Scotting found that even if Mr Lim’s conduct was found to be offensive, an argument could be made that his right to freedom of political communication formed a “reasonable excuse”.

 If you are still worried about this issue, feel free to wear something during the ride so that you can hide your “person”.

 Notwithstanding: you are responsible for how you conduct yourself in every way during our public community event.
-Illegal and offensive behaviour will not be tolerated, and we will call the police to come if you conduct yourself in a truly offensive or troublesome manner.
+Illegal and offensive behaviour will not be tolerated, and we will call the police if you conduct yourself in a truly offensive or troublesome manner.